PuddleSec/PuddleSec/README.md

 ---

 ### 🤝 Let's Connect
-I'm passionate about contributing to projects pushing healthcare security's boundaries.
-I'm open to connecting whether you're looking for a collaboration or have an exciting opportunity.
-Together, we can create a more secure, innovative future for healthcare technology.

-Feel free to discuss potential projects, collaborate, or connect!
+I am truly passionate about advancing healthcare security and would love to connect!
+If you’re exploring collaboration or have an exciting opportunity, let's team up to shape a safer and more innovative future for healthcare technology.
+I'm eager to discuss potential projects and explore how we can work together!

 [![Let's Connect](https://img.shields.io/badge/Let's_Connect-LinkedIn-blue)](https://www.linkedin.com/in/jeremykimball)